 it only gets hotter

-this is where they really kick you in the stomach till you bleed on the ground, so to speak.
+this is where they really kick you in the stomach till you bleed on the ground, so to speak. in terms of the chronology of Laika's life within the song, this is where she tragically dies. the repetition of and it gets hotter

-ok, i have to make a confession here. originally this last section was a super unnecessarily long deepdive in trying to find if pigeon watch had any more music, and involved discovering many strange and unrelated things on the way. however, by simply briefly engaging with my Nemesis (tiktok) i have found that pigeon watch is Unbelilyevable on tiktok and youtube, and does have more music than just laika!!! you can find unbelilyevable on youtube here :) uyeah this is a pretty anticlimactic ending incomparison to my previous and now unseen excavating, but go listen to laika anyway!!! i like it a lot
+ok, i have to make a confession here. originally this last section was a super unnecessarily long deepdive in trying to find if pigeon watch had any more music, and involved discovering many strange and unrelated things on the way. however, by simply briefly engaging with my Nemesis (tiktok) i have found that pigeon watch is Unbelilyevable on tiktok and youtube, and does have more music than just laika!!! you can find unbelilyevable on youtube here :) uyeah this is a pretty anticlimactic ending in comparison to my previous and now unseen excavating, but go listen to laika anyway!!! i like it a lot